 “The thing I’m most excited about is travelling with Richard Taylor and talking to senior Weta designers,” Ted said.
 “That is so awesome.
 And maybe I’ll get a trophy.
 I’ve never had one before; that would be a big honour for me.”

-Nick Webster, Regional Manager ACG Tertiary and Careers Group, said: “Since commencing with us in February, Ted has proven that he is passionate about his craft and it is incredibly pleasing to see that all of his hours of hard work have paid off.
+Nick Webster, Yoobee colleges Regional Manager, said: “Since commencing with us in February, Ted has proven that he is passionate about his craft and it is incredibly pleasing to see that all of his hours of hard work have paid off.
 Being given the opportunity to accompany Richard Taylor to South Korea is a fantastic opportunity for Ted and we are excited to see where he will head to next as he shortly embarks on his creative career.”

 Weta Workshop’s Richard Taylor said: “I am excited to be sharing the experience of Gwangmyeong and the Korea competition with our two winners as they journey up to take part in this wonderful conceptual design collaboration between our two countries.”